TunahanYavuz/TunahanYavuz/README.md

 ## 🧠 About Me

-- 🎓 Computer Engineering student passionate about building real-world applications
+- 🎓 Software Engineering student passionate about building real-world applications
 - 💡 Learning Full-Stack Development and Rust
 - 👨‍💻 I enjoy working on small tools, games & web projects
 - 💬 Always open to collaboration and learning new tech